 10 signs your partner needs help with anxiety

 Whether you are married to someone with anxiety issues or dating someone, it becomes really difficult to handle things when your partner is too sensitive and emotionally vulnerable.
-In general language we call it being “too much” but trust me there are signs for you to understand and take needed actions, I repeat timely actions.
+In general language we call it “too much” but trust me there are signs for you to understand and take needed actions, I repeat timely actions.

-Before we head on to how to help your partner with anxiety ways, first let us try to understand the signs and symptoms which can help us to find a coping mechanism for our partner and also for self to not to get irritated or overwhelmed while dealing with the mood shifts of your partner.
+Before we head on to how to help your partner with anxiety ways, first let us try to understand the signs and symptoms which can help us to find a coping mechanism for our partner and also for ourselves to not to get irritated or overwhelmed while dealing with the mood shifts of your partner.

-1.Visible Mood Swings
+1. Visible Mood Swings |

-4.Loss/Increase in appetite
+4. Loss/Increase in appetite |

-6.Dull and tired
+6. Dull and tired |

-1.Visible Mood Swings
+1. Visible Mood Swings

-You stay with her/him and you are a better person their mood swings, we all judge each other a lot, then why do you prefer to stay ignorant when we see something unusual?
+You stay with her/him and you are a better person their mood swings, we all judge each other a lot, so why do you prefer to stay ignorant when we see something unusual?
 A frequent mood shift could also be a sign of some underlying tension and stress, speak to your partner.

-They get irritated easily, with or without any reason and in turn, you blame them for their irritable behavior and everything.
+They get irritated easily, with or without any reason and in turn, you blame them for their irritable behaviour and everything.
 It makes things more complicated; the underlying issue gets buried deep after each argument and what you see in your partner is his/her irritable nature and the problem it causes between you two.
 Pause and Reflect.

-Isolation may not happen immediately but over the period when a person feels anxious and stressed when surrounded by people, or fear of being judged and questioned, they prefer to withdraw and isolate themselves from the external factors.
+Isolation may not happen immediately but over the period when a person feels anxious and stressed when surrounded by people, or fear being judged and questioned, they prefer to withdraw and isolate themselves from external factors.
 In such a condition, people going through anxiety feel that isolation could help them as no one will question them.

-4.Loss/Increase in appetite
+4. Loss/Increase in appetite

 A sudden loss or gain in appetite, also known as an eating disorder, is also one of the outcomes of enormous stress and mental distress.
 You might your partner eating a lot and judge them or pinpoint them to eat less, perhaps they don’t do it consciously.